Dr. Rigobert Kefferputz

 Herbal and Nutrient Support for Sleep

 Magnesium is one of the most effective natural sleep supports.
+A 2012 double-blind clinical trial published in the Journal of Research in Medical Sciences found that magnesium supplementation significantly improved sleep quality, sleep time, and melatonin levels in elderly participants with insomnia.
 Magnesium bisglycinate, in particular, promotes GABA receptor activation and muscle relaxation.
-Many people are deficient without knowing it — and supplementation often produces noticeable improvement within the first week.
+Many people are deficient without knowing it, and supplementation often produces noticeable improvement within the first week.

 Herbal nervines like passionflower, valerian, and magnolia bark have research support for reducing sleep latency (the time it takes to fall asleep) and improving sleep quality.
+A 2011 randomized controlled trial in Phytotherapy Research found that passionflower tea significantly improved subjective sleep quality compared to placebo over a seven-day period.
 L-theanine promotes alpha brain wave activity, easing the mental chatter that keeps many people awake.
-Melatonin can be useful for circadian rhythm reset, but it's best used short-term and at low doses (0.5–1 mg) — it's a timing signal, not a sedative.
+Melatonin can be useful for circadian rhythm reset, but it's best used short-term and at low doses (0.5–1 mg).
+It's a timing signal, not a sedative.

 Key Takeaways